 The HyChain project looks at the development of future renewable hydrogen value chains with the Netherlands as a focal point.
 Industry, consultants and knowledge institutes work together to clarify what is needed to build energy chains based on large-scale affordable production of green hydrogen.
 The program consists of five parts, of which the first three were finished in 2019.

 We defined 5 HyChain projects.
 Part 1, 2 and 3 started in 2018 and finished in 2019.
 Projects 4 and 5 will be aligned with the project partners and will start in the coming period.
 The five HyChain projects are :

 - Assessment of Future Trends in Industrial Hydrogen Demand and Transport

 - The Technological Value Chain for Hydrogen

 - Dutch Systemic Scenarios for the Hydrogen Supply Chain

 - Public Engagement for the Hydrogen Supply Chain

 Partners in HyChain

-Partners in HyChain are Nouryon, OCI Nitrogen, Yara, Dow, Vopak, Gasunie, Stedin, Frames, Proton Ventures, Havenbedrijf Rotterdam.
-The research in the first parts of the project has been carried out by RHDHV, Kalavasta, Quintel, Metabolic, ECN/TNO and TU Delft.
+Partners in HyChain projects are Nouryon, OCI Nitrogen, Yara, Dow, Vopak, Deltalinqs, Stedin, Havenbedrijf Rotterdam, Gasunie, Frames, Proton Ventures.
+The research in the projects has been carried out by Quo Mare, RHDHV, Kalavasta, TNO, Quintel, Metabolic and TU Delft.